 What happens to the harvest?

-Food grown in the Growing Gardens, Growing Kids program supports a variety of goals:
+Food grown in the Growing Gardens, Growing Kids program is consumed within our community:

 - Students participating in field trips to the Growing Gardens site discover that fresh-picked string beans make a tasty snack and tomatoes taste “soooo good!”
 Students may bring food they harvest back to their school for snacking, homes, or summer camps where they engage in hands-on learning as they prepare the food they’ve grown.

 - Food harvested at the Growing Gardens, Growing Kids site partially supplies Farm to School lessons serving 1,000+ students in three elementary schools.

 - The Community Food Shares (CFS) program may use fresh vegetables harvested through the Growing Gardens, Growing Kids program for the shares for participating families pick up each week at the Wheeler Homestead, 1100 Dorset.

 Interested in scheduling a field trip to the Growing Gardens, Growing Kids outdoor classroom?
 Contact: firstname.lastname@example.org (please write “Growing Gardens, Growing Kids field trip” in the subject line); 802.652.0188.